gchq/sleeper/docs/usage/ingest.md

 You can get started by using the script `sendToIngestBatcher.sh` to send your files to the SQS queue for the ingest batcher, and `ingestBatcherReport.sh` and `ingestJobStatusReport.sh` to follow progress.

 Your files will need to be in the correct S3 bucket.
-The data bucket name can be found in the instance property `sleeper.data.bucket`, documented [here](properties/instance/cdk/common.md).
-You can set your own source bucket name in the instance property `sleeper.ingest.source.bucket`, documented [here](properties/instance/user/ingest.md).
+To write your files to the data bucket deployed as part of Sleeper, you can find the bucket name in the instance property `sleeper.data.bucket`, documented [here](properties/instance/cdk/common.md).
+To use your own S3 bucket in the same AWS account, you can give Sleeper access to it by setting its name in the instance property `sleeper.ingest.source.bucket`, documented [here](properties/instance/user/ingest.md).
 You can use `./scripts/utility/adminClient.sh` to find and set the values of these properties.

 Here's an example of how to use the scripts to ingest with the batcher: